ozieblo-michal/vitefast/README.md

 - `docker-compose up --build`: Rebuilds the image and starts the containers.
 Use this when you've made changes to the Dockerfile or other components of the image.

-- `docker build -t fastapi-template:dev . --no-cache`: Builds the Docker image with the tag `fastapi-template:dev`, ignoring any cached layers.
+- `docker build -t [NAME:TAG] . --no-cache`: Builds the Docker image with the tag, ignoring any cached layers.
 This ensures a fresh build.

-- `docker run -p 80:8000 fastapi-template:dev`: Runs the container, mapping port 80 of the host to port 8000 of the container.
+- `docker run -p 80:8000 [ID OR NAME]`: Runs the container, mapping port 80 of the host to port 8000 of the container.

 - `docker ps`: Lists running containers.

 - `docker logs [ID OR NAME]`: Fetches logs of a specific container.
 Useful for debugging.

-- `docker run -it --entrypoint /bin/sh fastapi-template:dev`: Runs the container in interactive mode with a shell entrypoint.
+- `docker run -it --entrypoint /bin/sh [ID OR NAME]`: Runs the container in interactive mode with a shell entrypoint.
 Good for exploring inside the container.

 - `docker stop [ID OR NAME]`: Stops a running container.